Pampanga

-The name La Pampanga was given by the Spaniards, who encountered natives living along the banks (pampáng) of the Pampanga River.
-Its creation in 1571 makes it the first Spanish province on Luzon Island (Cebu in Visayas is older as it was founded by the Spaniards in 1565).
-The town of Villa de Bacolor in the province briefly served as the Spanish colonial capital when Great Britain invaded Manila as part of the Seven Years' War.
-At the eve of the Philippine Revolution of 1896, Pampanga was one of eight provinces placed under martial law for rebellion against the Spanish Empire; it is thus represented on the Philippine national flag as one of the eight rays of the sun.
+The name La Pampanga was given by the Spaniards, who found natives living along the banks (pampáng) of the Pampanga River.
+It was created in 1571 as the first Spanish province on Luzon (the province of Cebu in the Visayas is older, founded in 1565).
+The town of Villa de Bacolor briefly served as the Spanish colonial capital when Great Britain occupied Manila during the Seven Years' War.
+On the eve of the Philippine Revolution in 1896, Pampanga was one of eight provinces placed under martial law for rebelling against the Spanish Empire.
+It is represented on the Flag of the Philippines by one of the eight rays of the sun.

 Pampanga is served by Clark International Airport (formerly Diosdado Macapagal International Airport), which is in Clark Freeport Zone, some 16 km north of the provincial capital.
 The province is home to two Philippine Air Force airbases: Basa Air Base in Floridablanca and the former United States Clark Air Base in Angeles.
-Due to its growing population and developments, the Clark Global City is now developed and is located in Clark Freeport Zone.
+Due to its growing population and developments, the Clark Global City is now being developed and is located in Clark Freeport Zone.
 In 2015, the province had 2,198,110 inhabitants, while it had 1,079,532 registered voters.